 When I was looking through my Christmas crochet patterns, my Rainbow Holly Garland popped up.
-It seems like ages ago, I remember making this garland in a near-empty room with only a desk and a cupboard.
+It seems like ages ago, and I remember making this garland in a near-empty room with only a desk and a cupboard.
 Later on, that room would become my craft room.
 But we just moved houses, and while nothing was properly unpacked (or unpacked, period), I had a deadline to make.
 Crochet already took priority back then!

 I’ve evolved over the years though, both as a homemaker and designer.
 When I looked through the pattern itself, I found that it didn’t reflect my current pattern writing style anymore.
 ‘Well, that’s a task for the weekend’, I thought.
 And so I went and crocheted myself a new Christmas Garland.
-With updated instructions, my updated pattern style, new crochet diagrams and an extra sample in a different yarn: Scheepjes Stone Washed!
+With updated instructions, my updated pattern style, new crochet diagrams and a new sample in a different yarn: Scheepjes Stone Washed!

 The Christmas Garland in Scheepjes Stone Washed is slightly bigger than the original Catona garland, resulting in a total length of around 1 meter.
 I’ve used Scheepjes Twinkle to crochet golden sparkle berries, just because I could and sparkles are for Christmas.